Queen Nzinga: A Courageous Ruler who Set Her People Free

 - First known colonial building in sub-Saharan Africa, with dark history, revealed to the public

-The culmination of this struggle may be said to be the expulsion of the Portuguese from Luanda in 1641 by a combined forces of the Dutch and the Matamba.
+The Portuguese were cast out of Luanda in 1641 by the combined forces of the Dutch and the Matamba.
 In the following year, however, the Portuguese were back, and managed to reclaim Luanda.
 The Dutch were driven out of Angola, and the queen had to retreat back to Matamba.

 A map of Luanda. ( Public Domain )